 Once the wallet is set up, the hackers can then access it from anywhere globally and drain the funds in seconds.
 This scam has left more than one Bitcoin investor without their hard-earned satoshis.
 There are also hardware wallet scams in which the wallet is from an unrecognized company.
 These wallets send your funding off to another wallet after deposit.

 The best way to avoid this scam is to only purchase wallets from reputable providers.
 You should never buy a used hardware wallet or even one from another source such as eBay.
 If you are serious about securing your cryptocurrency, you probably shouldn’t be shopping for your protections on a used marketplace.

 Another scam that appears to be gaining momentum in the sector is fake mining rig suppliers.
 Whenever Bitcoin’s value rises, these scamsters hit the market with new and exciting mining rigs that promise impossible returns.
 In some instances, they will send you hardware that doesn’t work or grossly underperforms.

 These hacks have expanded their efforts as of late.
 There are instances when they compromised a reputable account on marketplaces such as Alibaba and started selling their faulty products.
 Most users will then review the seller’s stellar history and assume that there is no way that a company would risk their reputation for shady Bitcoin dealing.
 However, it’s later revealed that the firm lost control over its marketplace.

 The easiest way to avoid this scam is to purchase mining rigs directly from the manufacturer.
 Additionally, you should never pay for any products on eBay, Amazon, Alibaba, or other online market places with Bitcoin until the platform accepts the cryptocurrency directly.

-Big Bitcoin Scams to Avoid for 2020 – Knowing is Half the Battle
+Big Bitcoin Scams to Avoid – Knowing is Half the Battle